vekatze/neut/book/src/terms.md

 When the size of the result type is non-negative, the destination has that size.
 Otherwise, the caller uses a one-word temporary slot that stores a pointer to the result.

+When a default argument is omitted, its default expression is evaluated at the time of the call.
+In particular, each call that omits the argument computes a fresh value rather than reusing one from the function definition.

 ### Type

 ```neut